 Have you ever wondered what the word Senpai means?
-Have you ever wondered what Kouhai means?
+Have you also wondered what Kouhai means?
 What is the relationship between these two Japanese words?
-You've probably heard some anime character calling another by these names.
-To answer your question, let's investigate the meaning and relationship between these two words.
+You have probably heard some anime character calling another by these names.
+To answer your question, let’s investigate the meaning and the relationship between these two words.

-The words Senpai and Kouhai are honorifics of treatments based on status and hierarchy.
-The difference is that these words are often used with affection and appreciation and not as a position or idea that someone is superior to someone else.
-In theory there is no literal translation, but it can be explained.
+The words Senpai and Kouhai are honorifics based on status and hierarchy.
+The difference is that these words are usually used with affection and appreciation and not as a position or the idea that someone is superior to another person.
+In theory, there is no literal translation, but it can be explained.

 We also recommend reading:

-- Sensei doesn't just mean Teacher or Master
+- Sensei Does Not Mean Just Teacher or Master

-- Know the Meaning of Waifu and Husbando!
+- Learn the Meaning of Waifu and Husbando!

 The meaning of Senpai

-The word SEN-PAI [先-輩] is the junction of the ideogram SEN [先] that passes the idea of future, precedence, head, front, old and first.
-The ideogram PAI [輩] conveys the idea of comrade, companion and person.
-Literally a fellow who has more experience than you.
+The word SEN-PAI [先-輩] is the combination of the ideogram SEN [先] which conveys the idea of future, precedence, head, front, ancient, and first.
+The ideogram PAI [輩], conveys the idea of comrade, companion, and person.
+Literally, a companion who has more experience than you.

-In Japanese, one should never call oneself “senpai”, nor even chase that title as some people chase the title of veteran or scout.
-Being a “senpai” means being recognized by others, it is an honorific that needs to be earned.
+In Japanese, a person should never refer to themselves as “senpai,” nor should they chase after this title like some chase after the title of veteran or scout.
+Being a “senpai” means being recognized by others; it is an honorific that must be earned.

-Veterans also don't put their title on business cards like doctors do in the West, nor do they usually force others to call them senpai.
+Veterans also do not put their title on business cards like doctors do in the West, nor do they usually force others to call them senpai.
 This respect is earned and can only be recognized by others.
-Senpai treatment is similar to sensei treatment (master, teacher), but it is one level below and you don't need to be teaching anything.
+The treatment of senpai is similar to the treatment of sensei (master, teacher), but is one level below, and you do not need to be teaching anything.

 The meaning of Kouhai

-Kouhai [後輩] is basically the opposite of senpai, a generic equivalent of freshman in the west.
-Other meanings and ideas that the word passes are junior and younger people.
-The ideogram [後] conveys the idea of behind, after, remainder, successor, heir, previous and the like.
-The word also has the character [輩] but is pronounced HAI.
+Kouhai [後輩] is basically the opposite of senpai, a generic equivalent to freshman in the West.
+Other meanings and ideas that the word conveys are junior and younger people.
+The ideogram [後] conveys the idea of behind, after, remainder, successor, heir, previous, and things like that.
+The word also has the ideogram [輩], but it is pronounced HAI.

 Simply put, Senpai is used to refer to an older and more experienced person, a mentor or senior.
-Kouhai is a younger, novice or inexperienced person.
-Nobody is offended by being called Kouhai, on the contrary, there is a great relationship between the 2.
+Kouhai is a younger, novice, or inexperienced person.
+No one feels offended when called Kouhai; on the contrary, there is a great relationship between the two.

-If you've talked to or befriended a senior, you've automatically become a Kouhai and should call him Senpai as a sign of respect.
-Not using this treatment is like you don't respect him.
-But not all veterans call their Kouhai by their treatment, but by their name or some nickname.
+If you have talked to or made friends with any veteran, you automatically became a Kouhai and should call them Senpai as a sign of respect.
+Not using this treatment is like not respecting them.
+However, not all veterans call their Kouhai by the treatment and instead use their name or a nickname.

 Senpai Slang – What does Paisen mean?

-There is a slang that practically reverses the position of the characters in Senpai.
-The slang is Paisen [パイセン] and means the same thing, senior, superior, eldest, graduate or parent.
-It is worth mentioning that this slang is more rude and as the Japanese are polite they do not usually use it.
+There is a slang that practically inverts the position of the ideograms in Senpai.
+The slang is Paisen [パイセン] and means the same thing, senior, superior, older, graduate, or parent.
+It is worth mentioning that this slang is ruder, and since the Japanese are polite, they do not usually use it.

-Although Paisen is an informal word, it can be used when he is very close to Senpai, he will not face it in a respectful way, but often affectionate.
-It's simply a play on the word Senpai, usually used in a cute, fun and casual way, but it's still good to be careful when using it.
+Although Paisen is an informal word, it can indeed be used when you are very close to the Senpai; they will not take it disrespectfully, but often affectionately.
+It is simply a playful twist on the word Senpai, usually used in a cute, fun, and casual way, but it is still good to be careful when using it.

-Paisen is also a nickname used for comic book masters Katsuya Yano and voice actress Sayuri Yahagi.
+Paisen is also a nickname used for the comic masters Katsuya Yano and voice actress Sayuri Yahagi.

 Using the words Senpai and Kouhai

-The words in this article are suffixes like [SAN, KUN and CHAN] used after the name and separated by a hyphen in English.
-The main difference is that the Japanese often use Senpai and Kouhai as a nickname, without the need to mention the name first.
+The words in this article are suffixes just like [SAN, KUN, and CHAN] used after the name and separated by a hyphen in Portuguese.
+The main difference is that the Japanese tend to use Senpai and Kouhai as nicknames, without the need to mention the name beforehand.

-Usually a Senpai addresses a Kouhai with his name or surname followed by the suffix -Kun regardless of gender.
-Similarly, a Kōhai addresses a Senpai by name with the suffix Senpai or San.
+Generally, a Senpai addresses a Kouhai with their name or surname followed by the suffix -Kun regardless of gender.
+Similarly, a Kouhai addresses a Senpai by their name with the suffix Senpai or San.

-There is usually no age separation between these treatments.
-Those who arrived at the school in the first year are considered Kōhai of those in the second and third years.
-There is a great friendship between Kouhai and Senpai, which can continue even after they leave school or organization.
+Normally, there is no separation according to age between these treatments.
+Those who entered school in the first year are considered Kōhai to those in the second and third years.
+There is a great friendship between Kouhai and Senpai, which can continue even after leaving school or organization.

-In jobs, a person who is longer than you is considered Senpai, it doesn't matter if he arrived just a day earlier, you will still be Kouhai.
-The concept is simple, it only becomes complicated when strange circumstances happen like failing or stopping work and coming back again.
+In jobs, a person who has been there longer than you is considered Senpai, no matter if they arrived just a day earlier; you will still be the Kouhai.
+The concept is simple; it only becomes complicated when strange circumstances occur, such as failing or stopping working and returning again.

-Senpai should show compassion by listening and putting himself in Kouhai's shoes, exploring his thoughts and feelings.
-Many have felt the relief that comes from talking to someone who is willing to listen.
-Senpai must have the perception that the Kouhai at certain times need help, and they must create the right conditions to talk.
-He needs to make himself available whenever needed.
+The Senpai must show compassion, listening and putting themselves in the Kouhai’s shoes, exploring their thoughts and feelings.
+Many have felt the relief resulting from talking to someone who is willing to listen to them.
+Senpai must have the perception that Kouhai at certain moments need help and must create the right conditions to talk.
+They need to be available whenever necessary.

-In Japanese sports clubs, such as baseball teams, Kouhai usually perform various household tasks for Senpai including washing clothes and cleaning.
-Kouhai cannot participate in all club activities until he has gained some experience.
+In Japanese sports clubs, such as baseball teams, Kouhai usually perform various household tasks for the Senpai, including washing clothes and cleaning.
+The Kouhai cannot participate in all club activities until they gain some experience.

-In Japanese martial arts, the term Senpai usually refers to students of the last level, who hold a black belt.
+In Japanese martial arts, the term Senpai usually refers to students at the last level who have a black belt.
 They are chosen to help the sensei with younger or less experienced students.

-If you are used to watching drama and anime, you must have noticed the relationship between them or noticed several times students refer to older ones as Senpai.
-Some becoming veterans feel proud and satisfied, and they do their best to help newcomers.
+If you are used to watching dramas and animes, you must have noticed the relationship between them or noticed several times students referring to older ones as Senpai.
+Some, when they become veterans, feel proud and satisfied, and do their best to help the newcomers.

-Unfortunately, there are many cases where the veterans do not play their part, and act in an ignorant and despicable way, offending the Kouhai and people of lower levels, where ijime (bullying) can also occur.
-Hardly people like that will be called by the honorific or receive special treatment.
+Unfortunately, there are many cases where veterans do not fulfill their roles and act in an ignorant and despicable manner, offending Kouhai and people of lower levels, where ijime (bullying) can also occur.
+Such people are unlikely to be called by the honorific or receive special treatment.

-It is common for young schoolgirls to fall in love with their Senpai, or having a "Crush" on them.
-This even earned memes like “Notice Me Senpai” which means watch me or notice me, an expression that also emerged from anime and manga.
+It is common for young students to fall in love with their Senpai; this has defined a new concept for the word like in the word “Crush.”
+This has even led to memes like “Notice Me Senpai,” which means observe me or notice me, an expression that also originated from animes and mangas.
 This expression indicates the need for approval that many people have from older or superior elements.

-Unlike crush, which is used for platonic love.
-Senpai is a level above, because we have a little bit of intimacy and we know the person.
+Unlike crush, which is used for platonic love, Senpai is one level above because we have a bit of intimacy and know the person.
 They take care of the Kouhai in a way that they end up falling in love.
-The fact that the Kouhai are a level below makes them have no hope of a relationship, especially when the Kouhai, then the suffering is even greater.
+The fact that Kouhai are one level below makes them not have hopes for a relationship, especially when the Kouhai, then the suffering is even greater.

 Seonbae and Hubae – Senpai in Korean

 Seonbae [선배] comes from the same etymology as Senpai, almost a synonym.
-Refers to a mentor or someone who attends the same school as you, but who ranks higher as a senior than a freshman.
+It refers to a mentor or someone who attends the same school as you but has a higher ranking, like a veteran in relation to a freshman.

-When “Seonbae” is applied to taekwondo, the “Koryo” form has a tread pattern that traces the character “Hanja” to “Seonbae”; in this context, the term “Seonbae” refers to a class of civic officials from ancient Korea.
+When “Seonbae” is applied to taekwondo, the form “Koryo” has a floor pattern that traces the “Hanja” character for “Seonbae”; in this context, the term “Seonbae” refers to a class of civic officials from ancient Korea.

 Hubae [후배] is the equivalent of Kouhai, used to refer to freshmen and juniors.
-Typically, people in senior and junior relationships call themselves Seonbaenim [선배님] and Hubaenim [후배님], where nim is equivalent to a Korean address suffix.
+Normally, people in senior and junior relationships call each other Seonbaenim [선배님] and Hubaenim [후배 님], where the nim is equivalent to a Korean honorific suffix.

 We also recommend reading: